The Beat Beginner

 Sonor is a big German drum brand known for offering immaculate build quality across all their products.
 Some of the best-sounding drum sets I’ve ever played have been Sonor kits, and I’ve always been especially impressed by the tonal quality of compact kits they offer.

-If you need a small drum kit to use in pubs or restaurants, I highly recommend checking out the Sonor AQ2 compact line.
+If you need a small drum kit to use in pubs or restaurants, I highly recommend checking out the Sonor AQ2 (in Europe) compact line.

-When looking at the brand’s higher-end sets, you get the Vintage Series, SQ1, and SQ2 drum sets.
+When looking at the brand’s higher-end sets, you get the Vintage Series (in Europe), SQ1 (in Europe), and SQ2 (in Europe) drum sets.

 Sonor is one of the few drum brands to still use beech wood in a few of their products, which is another big highlight for me.
 The pronounced highs you get from the shells are great, and it’s a unique wood that just sets the brand apart.